 Here are some of the basic ingredients to make the cakes, be ready to get your spices out of the cabinet.

-Grease and flour your pan then add 1 tablespoon of batter to each well.
+Make sure you grease and flour your pan then add 1 tablespoon of batter to each well then bake for 12-14 minutes until your acorns to into the acorn corn, golden brown.

 Cool the cakes on a rack, then brush with the glaze and top with sugar